-When you are a trades-person/independent trades-person looking for a smart payment system on the go for your business, a great solution is the Chip & Pin reader from PayLeven.
-The device is a handy-size, durable, portable and has a high security standard ensuring a fast secure payment from debit or credit card to your account.
+When you are a tradesperson or an independent tradesperson looking for a smart payment system on the go for your business, a great solution is the Chip & Pin reader from PayLeven.
+The device is a handy size, durable, portable and has a high-security standard ensuring a fast secure payment from debit or credit card to your account.

 There are no up-front fees, minimum charges, or monthly fees for using the device as PayLeven offers a flexible pay-and-go pricing structure with varying percentage rates from as low as 1.50% to as high as 2.75% per transaction.

-Device includes and option to manage receipts, enabling them to be viewed online, emailed, or downloaded.
+The device includes an option to manage receipts, enabling them to be viewed online, emailed, or downloaded.
 Staff members can be added and controlled using a single account.

 Accepts Visa Debit & Credit Cards, MasterCards, Maestro, American Express and V PAY.

 It’s time to invest in a Nest Smart smoke and carbon monoxide alarm to ensure peace of mind from fire starting in the home.
 The Split-Spectrum sensor is industrial grade and has been designed to detect different types of fires, whether fast or slow burning, as well as detection of deadly Carbon Monoxide leaks.